itn-trust/itn-did-spec/README.md

 Requirements:

-- `receiver` input parameter can be a DID string or a DID Document.
-- The provided DID string MUST be compliant with the did:itn method.
+- The provided DID string MUST be compliant with the `did:itn` method.
 - The provided DID document MUST be compliant with the DID V1.0 DID document specification.

 ---